vagonek/planet-muluna/README.md

 - Crusher 2: A faster crusher with 4 module slots.
 Requires interstellar science packs to unlock.

 - Cryolab: A lab with a footprint of 7x7, big enough to easily fit 14 science packs.
-Has a speed of 6 and a science pack drain of 35%, and has 6 module slots.
+Has a speed of 6, a science pack drain of 50% and 6 module slots.
 Crafting this is an endgame-level challenge that stretches the vanilla game mechanics to their absolute limit.

 ## Notable technologies